 - Ontario-based Amorfix Life Sciences Inc. is using molecular and proteomic techniques to develop a blood test for Alzheimer’s disease.
 The company has shown that its test can detect aggregated protein (amyloid) in femtogram quantities (ten parts per trillion) when it is spiked into plasma or cerebral spinal fluid.
 The diagnostic assay is currently being tested in patient samples.

 - A collaborative project between University of Toronto researchers and an international industry partner to develop and commercialize a device for use in yeast genomics and proteomics.
 The robotic device will allow higher-density replication of yeast colonies.

-- Plants with enhanced agronomic traits (Performance Plants): A joint effort by scientists at McMaster University, the University of Waterloo, and Performance Plants, an agricultural biotechnology company based in Kingston, to develop transgenic plants with enhanced agronomics traits.
+- A joint effort by scientists at McMaster University, the University of Waterloo, and Performance Plants, an agricultural biotechnology company based in Kingston, is developing transgenic plants with enhanced agronomics traits.
 This academic group and the company have formed a long-term collaborative relationship.

 - Researchers at the Natural Resources Canada Great Lakes Forestry Centre (Sault Ste.
-Marie) for a project that aims to develop a virus to control an insect that causes hundreds of millions of dollars of damage to crops annually.
+Marie) aim to develop a virus to control an insect that causes hundreds of millions of dollars of damage to crops annually.
 The researchers continue to work with international experts on this biocontrol agent.